rafalp/Misago-Docs/docs/settings/Core.md

 ## `MISAGO_THREADS_ON_INDEX`

 Change this setting to `False` to display categories list instead of threads list on board index.

-## `MISAGO_THREADS_TAIL`

-Defines minimal number of threads for lists last page.
-If number of threads on last page is smaller or equal to one specified in this setting, last page will be appended to previous page instead.

 ## `MISAGO_THREAD_TYPES`